 Adding the right disclosure information is important.
 For example:

-- Affiliate Links – Lets site users know that you may be compensated if they act on your recommendation and purchase through affiliate links on your site.
+- Affiliate Links – Lets your readers be aware that you may benefit financially if they purchase through your affiliate links.

 - Sponsored Post – Lets your readers know that you were compensated in some way to write the article.

 - Third Party Advertising – Informs your visitors that you’re using online behavioral tracking technology.
 This is required to satisfy the “enhanced notice” the Better Business Bureau has been requiring online publishers to show prominently on their sites since January 1, 2014.